onen954/ipinfo/README.md

 Install
 -------

-You can install the library using [composer](https://getcomposer.org/).
+You can install the library udedddsing [composer](https://getcomposer.org/).
 Add these lines in your composer.json:

 ```json
 "require" : {